Webinar: Understanding Burnout in Vocational Rehabilitation Counselors

 Presenter:

-Nichole Tichy, MA, CRC
+Nichole Tichy, Ph.D, CRC

 The contents of this training was developed with support from the: Center for Innovative Training in Vocational Rehabilitation (CIT-VR), funded under (#H263C190007) by the U.S. Department of Education, Office of Special Education and Rehabilitation Services (OSERS), Rehabilitation Services Administration (RSA).